What is the Difference Between L293D and L298N Motor Driver?

 The expression “H-bridge” is determined from the ordinary graphical representation of such a circuit, which is fabricated with four switches, either robust state (eg, L293/ L298) or mechanical.

-L298N is also available with onboard Arduino Uno board to control the motor as per your project requirement.
-Hence you don’t need to do add any controller board and interfacing wiring with separate Arduino board.
+L298N is also available with an onboard Arduino Uno board to control the motor as per your project requirement.
+Hence you don’t need to do add any controller board and interfacing wiring with a separate Arduino board.

 Talking about the cost comparison, there is no remarkable price difference in both drivers.
-Both drivers are available in BRUSHED DC MOTOR DRIVER category almost the same price under INR 150 to 200 bucks.
+Both drivers are available in the BRUSHED DC MOTOR DRIVER category almost the same price under INR 150 to 200 bucks.

 I hope this helped you to understand the difference between L293D and L298N Motor Driver.
 So depending upon your project requirement choose the perfect motor driver.